lozuwa/impy/README.md

 <p>After the color augmentation, we have defined a "bounding_box_augmenters" which is going to execute a "scale" augmentation which we choose not to save followed by a "verticalFlip" which we do choose to save.</p>
 <p>So, we want to keep going.
 So we define two more types of image augmenters.
 Another "image_color_augmenters" which applies "histogramEqualization" to the image.</p>
 <p>Finally, we define a "bounding_box_agumeneters" that applies a "horizontalFlip" and a "crop" augmentation.</p>

 <p>As you have seen we can define any type of crazy configuration and augment our images with the available methods.
 Get creative and define your own data augmentation pipelines.</p>

-<p>Once the configuration file has been created, we can apply the data augmentation pipeline with the following code.</p>
+<p>Once the configuration file is created, we can apply the data augmentation pipeline with the following code.</p>

 ```python
 from impy.ImageLocalizationDataset import *